Tuesday, March 3, 2026

 1. Drag a cylinder (set as a "hole") to the desired diameter.

-2. Add a second cylinder (solid) with a 2-3mm larger diameter to create the ring thickness.
+2. Add a torus (solid) with a 2-3mm larger diameter to create the ring thickness.

 3. Use the "Align" tool to center both shapes.